celedev/LuaCollectionViewTuto/readme.md

 ## How to use this code sample

-1. Open the CodeFlow Program document *WordsCollection.luapp* in **CodeFlow**.
+1. Open the CodeFlow project for this sample application.
+  This will automatically update the associated Xcode project, so that paths and other build settings are correctly set for your environment.

-2. Open the associated Xcode project from the CodeFlow *Program* menu (or open the project directly in Xcode) and run the application on a device or in the simulator.
+2. Open the associated Xcode project.
+You can do this in CodeFlow with the menu command `Program -> Open Xcode Project`.

+3. Run the application on a device or in the simulator.

-3. In **CodeFlow**, select the device running the application in the `Target` popup menu in the toolbar.
+4. In CodeFlow, select the application in the `Target` popup menu in the project window toolbar.
 The app stops on a breakpoint at the first line of the Lua program.

-4. Click on the `Continue` button in the toolbar (or use the **CodeFlow** debugger for stepping in the program)
+5. Click on the `Continue` button in the toolbar (or use the CodeFlow debugger for stepping in the program)

-5. Enjoy the power of live coding with **CodeFlow**
+6. Enjoy the power of live coding with CodeFlow

+## Troubleshooting

+- **Some libraries / header files in the sample app Xcode project are missing**

+  **⇒ Fix**: open the corresponding CodeFlow project, and CodeFlow will update the associated Xcode project, so that paths and libraries are correctly set.

+- **Link errors (missing symbols) occur when I compile the Xcode project**

+  **Most probable cause**: if you are using Xcode 5 (and thus iOS 7.1 SDK), these errors occur because the sample app is configured for the iOS 8 SDK.

+  **⇒ Fix**: this application requires iOS 8, so you have to run it only from Xcode 6 or later.

 ## License